-The fourth annual China Festival at WMU commemorates the traditional Chinese Moon Festival and will be held from noon to 5 p.m.
-Saturday, Oct.
-7 in Western Michigan University's Student Recreation Center.
+The fifth annual China Festival at WMU will be held from noon to 5 p.m.
+Saturday, Sept.
+29 in Western Michigan University's Student Recreation Center, commemorating the traditional Chinese Moon Festival.

 Admission and parking are free, and for a nominal fee, attendees may sample traditional foods prepared by local restaurants.